 Talk with your nurse or doctor or call your health insurance provider to find out what STD tests are covered for you, and how much they’ll cost if you do have to pay out of pocket.

 If you need STD testing or treatment that’s not covered by your health insurance, or if you don’t have health insurance, call your local Planned Parenthood health center to see if they can help you get care for free or low-cost.
 You may also be able to get free or low-cost STD testing from your local health department, family planning clinics, or community health care centers.

 Does health insurance cover emergency contraception (aka the morning-after pill)?

 Yes.
 But it can get a little complicated, depending on the type you need.
 Under the ACA, most health insurance plans must cover all methods of birth control that you can get with a prescription, including emergency contraception.

-There are three kinds of emergency contraception: the copper IUD, the ella morning-after pill, and the Plan B (and other generic versions) morning-after pill.
+There are three kinds of emergency contraception: certain IUDs, the ella morning-after pill, and the Plan B (and other generic versions) morning-after pill.

 The most effective type of morning-after pill is ella.
 You need a prescription to get ella — which means that most health insurance plans will cover ella at no cost to you.

 You don’t need a prescription to get Plan B or other brands of levonorgestrel morning-after pills, such as Take Action, My Way, and AfterPill.
 You can buy them over-the-counter at drugstores, pharmacies, superstores, and online.
 Health insurance won’t pay for these types of morning-after pills if you buy them over-the-counter without a prescription.
 But if you get a prescription, most health insurance plans will cover them at no cost to you.